-British Diplomats Say Trump's Dispute with the Ambassador Has Come at the Worst Possible Time
+Former British Diplomats Say Trump's Dispute with the Ambassador Has Come at the Worst Possible Time

 Fletcher says he was surprised by Trump’s reaction to the leak.
 “This kind of thing has happened in the past and everyone understood it was part of the game,” Fletcher says.
 “But in the past we haven’t had such a thin-skinned person in the White House.
 It’s really unfortunate that escalated so fast.”

-Other former British diplomats have defended the content of Darroch’s memos.
-“He has nothing wrong,” Christopher Meyer, who served as British ambassador to the U.S. from 1997 to 2003, told Sky News, adding that the giving the U.K. government a “very candid assessment” of foreign governments is “what an ambassador is paid to do.”
+Other former diplomats have defended the content of Darroch’s memos.
+“He has done nothing wrong,” Christopher Meyer, who served as British ambassador to the U.S. from 1997 to 2003, told Sky News, adding that giving U.K officials a “very candid assessment” of foreign governments is “what an ambassador is paid to do.”

 But others warn the leak could prevent British diplomats from doing that job.

-“It’s embarrassing that we all know Britain’s ambassador believes the US administration is ‘dysfunctional,’ ‘unpredictable,’ ‘faction-riven’ and ‘inept,'” Peter Ricketts, the current U.K. ambassador to France, wrote in an op-ed published in The Guardian Monday.
+“It’s embarrassing that we all know Britain’s ambassador believes the US administration is ‘dysfunctional,’ ‘unpredictable,’ ‘faction-riven’ and ‘inept,'” Peter Ricketts, a former U.K. ambassador to France, wrote in an op-ed published in The Guardian Monday.
 “But the most toxic aspect of the latest leak is that it undermines trust in that confidentiality.”

 “If or when Britain does finally leave the European Union, negotiating a new basis for relations with our former partners and rethinking national strategy will put unprecedented demands [on officials].
 It will be essential that ministers get the best advice from their civil servants, and that decisions are based on pooling all the key information.”